 The color palette includes a light blue and dark blue theme with supporting tones.
-Color matching standard Pantone references are included to ensure accuracy when reproducing the palette.
+Color matching standard Pantone references, CMYK, RGB & HEX codes are included to ensure accuracy when reproducing the palette.

 Our Primary Palette consists of the corporate colors we use for logo, text and headers.

 The Secondary Palette exists only to be use as a compliment to the primary palette.
 The secondary palette is reserved for part b or volume 2.
 For example, the secondary palette would be used on Catalog B that sits next to Catalog A on the same shelf.

 *IMPORTANT: Every device will render these colors different on screens depending on monitor settings (brightness, contrast, warmth, etc.).
 It is extremely important to use color codes when creating print or digital elements for Lifepoint to try to maintain color accuracy/consistency.